Action Dress Rip: When competing as Mona/Miss Madness, removing the long part of her evening gown skirt was meant to evoke this.

 Continuity Nod: Roughly a year after her Holly Cousin character had been dropped, she teamed with Crash Holly and their "history" was referenced.
 As was her former relationship with Spike Dudley.

-Cool Teacher: To the Nitro Girls that she had to train to wrestle.note They were originally a dance troupe who would entertain fans in between matches and going into and coming out of commercial breaks.
+She had to train the Nitro Girls to wrestle.note They were originally a dance troupe who would entertain fans in between matches and going into and coming out of commercial breaks.
 Then professional moron Vince Russo came in to WCW in October 1999 and got the idea to put them in matches, basically ending the group.
 She has said that she appreciated not all of them wanted to be wrestlers but were afraid of losing their jobs so she went easy on them saying "wrestling can be fun so I wanted to make it fun for them".
 She's also said she got a lot of heat from other wrestlers for going easy on them but didn't care.

 (as Mona in WCW): an Inverted Indian Deathlock she called the "Twin City Twister".

-(in WWE): The Molly-Go-Round, a somersault to Thez Press off the top rope
+(in WWE): The Molly-Go-Round, a somersault seated senton off the top rope

 Frying Pan of Doom: Hit WWE Hardcore Champion the Hurricane with one when she saw him getting thrown out of the Godfather's dressing room at WrestleMania X8, winning the title in the process.
 She soon went brunette, thus solidifying her heel status.